Discover how we foster unity and belonging in Graduate Medical Education at Corewell Health.

 Welcome to the Corewell Health Helen DeVos Children’s Hospital/Michigan State University Pediatric Infectious Diseases Fellowship!
 Our fellowship primarily rotates at Corewell Health Helen DeVos Children's Hospital (part of Corewell Health Grand Rapids Hospitals).
 It is the only free-standing children’s hospital in West Michigan and has been ranked as a top hospital by U.S. News & World Report for 12 years.
 Our fellowship’s remaining rotations occur at Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals), a major tertiary and quaternary referral center for West Michigan and beyond and connected to Helen DeVos Children’s Hospital.

-We are excited to train fellows to become leaders in the specialty of pediatric infectious diseases who provide excellent clinical care and contribute to high-quality research, academics, public healt,h and industry.
+Our program is an ACGME-accredited fellowship, three years in duration, and offers two fellowship training positions each year.
+We are excited to train fellows to become leaders in the specialty of pediatric infectious diseases who provide excellent clinical care and contribute to high-quality research, academics, public health, and industry.

 Welcome and thank you for showing interest in our program!

 Thank you for learning about our program and considering us for your fellowship training.
-If you would like additional information or have questions about our program, please feel free to reach out to our program coordinator, Kristyn McCarthy.
+Please contact our program if you have any questions.

 Sincerely,